fifdick/DTUinPDbrain/README.md

 * The analysis is complete when "Successfully intersected gene lists" appears in stdout.
 Results are in `./results/rds/`, direct tool results are in the respective folders in `./results/`.

-* Two more steps: extract the DGE results such they can be loaded and install PathCluster.
-(Functions used to cluster the results of the gene set enrichment analysis; not necessary if you don't want to skip that step in `makeFigures.Rmd`.)
+* Two more steps: extract the DGE results such that they can be loaded and install PathCluster.
+(Functions used to cluster the results of the gene set enrichment analysis; not necessary if you want to skip that step in `makeFigures.Rmd`.)

 ```
 # extract DGE results, needed to compare and make figures and tables